Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Hiring a doula may be a good idea if you'd like someone in your corner who's working to provide you with the best experience possible during this major milestone in your life.
-A doula can advocate for your birthing preferences (ex. delivery methods, preferences regarding pain meds, where you'd like to give birth, etc.) They can offer comfort and reassurance during delivery.
-Doulas also help with household commitments, freeing you to focus on taking care of yourself and your new baby.
+Hiring a doula may be a good idea if you’d like someone in your corner whose sole purpose is to support you.
+A doula can advocate for your birthing preferences (for example, delivery methods and preference for pain relief).
+They can offer comfort and reassurance during delivery.
+Doulas can also help once you go home and adjust to life with your newborn.

 Birth doula

-Birth doulas — also called birth companions or labor doulas — prepare you for childbirth and provide ongoing support while you're in labor.
+Birth doulas — also called a labor doula — prepare you for childbirth and provide ongoing support while you’re in labor.
 Your relationship with your doula often begins in your second or third semester during pregnancy.
+This type of doula is the most popular type.

 Birth doulas:

 • Discuss your preferences and expectations of childbirth.
-A doula will consider where you'd like to give birth, the delivery method you'd prefer, your feelings about pain medication, etc. They will support your needs and wishes.
+A doula will consider where you’d like to give birth, the delivery method you’d prefer, your feelings about pain medication, etc. They’ll support your needs and wishes in the delivery room.

 • Prepare you mentally and emotionally for childbirth.
-A birth doula can help you understand what to expect during labor and teach you strategies to make the experience more comfortable (ex. breathing exercises, relaxation techniques).
+A birth doula can help you understand what to expect during labor and teach you strategies to make the experience more comfortable (for example, breathing exercises and relaxation techniques).

 • Provide emotional support during labor.
 Doulas coach and encourage you during labor.
 They also provide a calming influence for you and your partner.